pmd/pmd/pmd-netbeans/README.txt

 ------------------------

  1) Start NetBeans
- 2) Goto Tools --> Module Manager
+ 2) Goto Tools --> Plugins
- 3) Press Update
- 4) Choose "Install Manually Downloaded Modules (.nbm Files).".
- 5) Press Next
- 6) Choose Add
+ 3) Switch to 'Downloaded' tab
+ 4) Press 'Add plugins'
- 7) Goto the directory where you downloaded pmd-netbeans and choose the file "pmd.nbm".
+ 5) Goto the directory where you downloaded pmd-netbeans and choose the file "pmd.nbm".
- 8) Press OK
+ 6) Press OK
- 9) Press Next
-10) Press Next
-11) Press Accept
-12) Choose Include and confirm to install an usined module
-13) Press Finish
+ 7) Press Install
+ 8) Accept the license
+ 9) Confirm installation of an usigned module

 ------------------------
 USE